-and activities associated with the corresponding sectors within their areas of competence, while taking into account, in terms of the forest industry, the reduction of emissions and carbon capture, while maintaining and increasing the carbon sinks, in addition to halting and reversing deforestation and degradation of the forest ecosystems, and gradually incorporating more ecosystems and conservation schemes into their areas of competence, and thus minimizing emissions through reductions in deforestation and the avoidance of degradation186.
+The LGCC191 establishes SEMARNAT as the authority empowered with preparing and applying public policies, in collaboration with other government ministries, aimed at ensuring compliance with mitigation and adaptation activities.
+The GLCC, in turn, states that in order to reduce emissions, all Federal Public Administration agencies and entities, including States and Municipalities, shall promote the design and preparation of mitigation policies and activities associated with the corresponding sectors within their areas of competence, while taking into account, in terms of the forest industry, the reduction of emissions and carbon capture, while maintaining and increasing the carbon sinks, in addition to halting and reversing deforestation and degradation of the forest ecosystems, and gradually incorporating more ecosystems and conservation schemes into their areas of competence, and thus minimizing emissions through reductions in deforestation and the avoidance of degradation192.

 As a decentralized organism fromSEMARNAT, the aim of CONAFOR is to focus on developing, encouraging and promoting productive activities, including the protection, conservation and restoration of forest systems, declared as a priority area for development in the GLDFS, in addition to participating in the formulation of plans, programs and the application of the sustainable forest development policy and its instruments.
-Furthermore, the contents of the GLCC establishes the obligations of CONAFOR in designing strategies, policies, measures and activities for moving towards a zero percent loss of carbon in the original ecosystems, for its subsequent incorporation into the forest policy and sustainable development planning instruments, while also taking sustainable development and community forest management into account187.
+Furthermore, the contents of the GLCC establishes the obligations of CONAFOR in designing strategies, policies, measures and activities for moving towards a zero percent loss of carbon in the original ecosystems, for its subsequent incorporation into the forest policy and sustainable development planning instruments, while also taking sustainable development and community forest management into account193.